julianfbeck/localpdfmerger/README.md

 # Localpdf.tech
 ## Attention:
-This Project is one of my first Project and therfore is not well coded.
+This Project is one of my first Project and therefore is not well coded.
 It`s mostly a Proof of Concept and I will probably rewrite sometimes using typescript and a better code structure in general.
 There is a lot of duplicated code, hacks and other bad practices.
 Feel free to contribute!
 ---